 - Lowers blood pressure and heart rate; it has also been associated with lowering cholesterol and triglyceride levels which contributes to a better immune system function

-- May Reduce Inflammation; research shows that yoga may reduce inflammatory markers in the body that help to prevent pro-inflammatory diseases such as heart disease, diabetes and cancer
+- May Reduce Inflammation; research shows that yoga may reduce inflammatory markers in the body that help to prevent pro-inflammatory diseases such as heart disease, diabetes, and cancer

-- Improves quality of life; studies have shown that yoga helps you live longer and a better life, maintains brain function and teaches us to be in the moment and focus
+- Improves the quality of life; studies have shown that yoga helps you live longer and a better life, maintains brain function and teaches us to be in the moment and focus

 - Promotes sleep quality; yoga has been shown to increase the secretion of melatonin, a hormone that regulates sleep and wakefulness